MTD Property Management & Sales logo

 Allow the Tenant to Stay

-If you decide to let the tenant stay, you’ll need to continue collecting rent payments from them monthly.
+If the landlord accepts rent and decides to let the holdover tenant stay, you’ll need to continue collecting rent payments from them monthly.
 However, if you allow them to remain in the unit, holdover rights may prevent you from evicting the tenant later.

 Pursue an Eviction